Select Subscribe & Save to save 15% today!Plus get 15% off refill shipments. Change frequency, pause or cancel anytime.

 How to Use

 Directions: As a dietary supplement, take three tablets of Clinical Support Morning Formula with breakfast or lunch.
 Take three tablets of Clinical Support Evening Formula with dinner or before bedtime.
-Begin taking CLINICAL SUPPORT PROGRAM up to two weeks prior to anticipated physical stressors and for at least two weeks after, or for four weeks after unanticipated physical stress.
 Each individual is unique and nutritional requirements may vary.

-CLINICAL SUPPORT PROGRAM contains Vitamin A. If you are presently taking Accutane® (isotretinoin) for the treatment of acne, please refrain from taking CLINICAL SUPPORT PROGRAM until the end of the treatment cycle.
+CLINICAL SUPPORT FORMULA contains Vitamin A. If you are presently taking a vitamin A containing medication for the treatment of acne, please refrain from taking CLINICAL SUPPORT FORMULA until the end of the treatment cycle.
 This product also contains niacin, which may cause temporary redness of the skin and flushing.

 TRAACS® is a registered trademark of Albion International, Inc.